Syrian rebels say they seize base on Damascus outskirts

 ROADSIDE BOMB

 Inside Damascus, a roadside bomb hit a minibus along a route used by security forces and pro-government media, activists said.
-The opposition Syrian Observatory for Human Rights said three people had been killed and at least 10 wounded.
+The opposition Syrian Observatory for Human Rights said three people had killed and at least 10 wounded in the attack.

 Under pressure from foreign states keen to promote a viable and responsible alternative to Assad, Syria's fractious opposition formed a broader coalition group last week, led by moderate Sunni Muslim preacher Mouaz Alkhatib.